lexibank/tlopo/out/vol3/chapter14.md

 ## 3. Where do Oceanic plant names come from?

-Tables 14.3-14.9 list most of the POc, PWOc, PEOc and Proto Remote Oceanic terms (including generics) reconstructed in this book.
+Tables 14.3-14.9 list most of the POc, PWOc, PEOc and PROc terms (including generics) reconstructed in this book.
 Omitted are (i) tem1s for plant parts and plant products and (ii) POc terms whose origin is unclear, i.e. the term has suspected but uncertain non-Oceanic cognates).

 The number of terms in Tables 14.3-14.9 reconstructed at each interstage is shown in Table 14.1.
-A striking fact emerges: of 220 reconstructions, 177, or 80.4 %, are POc recon- structions, and only 43, or 19.6 % are attributable exclusively to the later interstages PWOc, PEOc and Proto Remote Oceanic-this despite the fact that data are available from languages that permit the reconstruction of terms at these interstages, and every term that the data supported was reconstructed at the highest possible interstage.
-This heavy skewing towards POc is not at- tributable to patchiness in the data, but reflects a fact about Oceanic plant names, namely that POc terms are generally quite durable, and that only a minority underwent replacement in PWOc, PEOc and Proto Remote Oceanic.
+A striking fact emerges: of 220 reconstructions, 177, or 80.4 %, are POc recon- structions, and only 43, or 19.6 % are attributable exclusively to the later interstages PWOc, PEOc and PROc-this despite the fact that data are available from languages that permit the reconstruction of terms at these interstages, and every term that the data supported was reconstructed at the highest possible interstage.
+This heavy skewing towards POc is not at- tributable to patchiness in the data, but reflects a fact about Oceanic plant names, namely that POc terms are generally quite durable, and that only a minority underwent replacement in PWOc, PEOc and PROc.
 In fact the figures overstate replacement, because (i) a number of the reconstructed lower-order terms coexisted with terms inherited from POc; (ii) it is possible that some of these terms will prove to be of POc antiquity as more data become available.

 <a id="p-429"></a>